 In addition, a contingency budget requires cuts to specific areas: the district would need to eliminate $1,597,550 from the proposed budget to meet those requirements.

 The state closely regulates any district operating under a contingency budget.
 It prohibits spending on student supplies, equipment and certain raises, to name a few items.
 Community groups also are required to pay to use school buildings when a district is operating under a contingency budget.

 This would mean that, in addition to the prohibited spending noted above, the district would have to consider cuts to staffing and programs to meet the new contingency requirements.

 Library vote information

-In addition to the school-related items on this year’s ballot, residents also will be asked to vote for two seats on the Albany Public Library Board of Trustees.
+In addition to school-related items on this year’s ballot, residents will be asked to vote on the Albany Public Library’s 2022-23 budget proposal and choose people to fill four seats on the library’s Board of Trustees.

 The library’s proposed budget for 2022-23 is $7,372,420.
 The library’s Board of Trustees unanimously approved the proposal on March 8.
 The total tax levy includes a 2.5% increase, which is below the library’s tax cap.